Nynergy/teletype-stash/Grid Scenes/References/Meadowpillars.md

 The second set of buttons from the right is a similar column of two-wide controls, but instead of generating beats, it will generate a random pitch sequence for the chosen sequence.
-This generated sequence will use scale degrees 0 to 12, inclusive, and just like the other generative controls, you can always go into the pattern data afterward and modify the generated sequence to your liking.
+This generated sequence will use scale degrees 0 to PARAM value (see section on Sequence Display), inclusive, and just like the other generative controls, you can always go into the pattern data afterward and modify the generated sequence to your liking.

 #### Hocketing Controls